-- 11.2 All staff who work with children receive annual training from the school's Therapeutic Thinking tutors to develop their skills and confidence in managing the behavioural expectations set out in this policy in line with current guidance. - 11.1 Our Therapeutic Thinking tutors are Mrs Bunyan and Mrs Mountney.
-They both receive annual training from the Therapeutic Thinking team to ensure they are kept informed of any updates to current practices. - 11.3 Where further training or advice for individual pupils is required, the Special Educational Needs Coordinator will request this from the North Herts Primary Support Service (behaviour support team).
+- 11.2 All staff who work with children receive annual training from the school's Therapeutic Thinking tutors to develop their skills and confidence in managing the behavioural expectations set out in this policy in line with current guidance. - 11.1 Our Therapeutic Thinking tutor is Mrs Mountney.
+She receives annual training from the Therapeutic Thinking team to ensure she is kept informed of any updates to current practices. - 11.3 Where further training or advice for individual pupils is required, the Special Educational Needs Coordinator will request this from the North Herts Primary Support Service (behaviour support team).